 AIADMK greets Devendra Fadnavis, Ajit Pawar on Maharashtra

 The ruling AIADMK in Tamil Nadu on Saturday greeted BJP leader Devendra Fadnavis and NCP's Ajit Pawar for taking over as Chief Minister and Deputy chief minister of Maharashtra, respectively, early in the day.
-While Chief Minister K Palaniswami lauded his Maharashtra counterpart Fadnavis, his deputy O Panneerselvam extended greetings to the two leaders on Twitter.
+AIADMK Coordinator and state deputy chief minister O Panneerselvam extended his greetings to the two leaders on Twitter.

-Panneerselvam is AIADMK Coordianator while Palaniswami is the Co-Coordinator.
-In a letter greeting Fadnavis, Palaniswami said: "I congratulate you on your assumption as the chief minister of Maharashtra."
-"I convey my best wishes to you for a successful tenure," he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)